dirkroorda/laf-fabric/docs/texts/ETCBC-reference.rst

 .. code-block:: python

-    T.text(book=None, chapter=None, verse=None, fmt='ha', html=False, verse_label=True, lang='en', style=None):
+    T.text(book=None, chapter=None, verse=None, otype=None fmt='ha', html=False, verse_label=True, lang='en', style=None):

-Give the text of the indicated passages in format ``fmt``.
+Give the contents of the indicated passages, either as list of objects of type ``otype`` or as text in format ``fmt``.

 **Passage selection**
-You can pass books, chapters and verses to output.
+You can pass values for books, chapters and verses.
 You can omit them as well, in that case all possible values are taken.
 Like in ``node_of()``, ``book`` must be given as a name in the language specified by ``lang``.
 See the methods ``book_name()`` and ``book_node()`` below to map a book name to a book node and vice versa.
 For ``chapter`` and ``verse`` specify values as integers.